 Here are five ways you can leverage your existing business success when expanding into a new market.

 1. Ask Your Existing Clients for Leads

-If you’ve been in business for a while and have built strong relationships, your clients likely know your business as well as you do.
-When it comes time to offering something new, they will provide a network that you want to tap into for leads into this new market.
+If you’ve been in business for a while and have built strong relationships, your clients know your business as well as you do.
+When it comes to offering something new, they will provide a network that you want to tap into for leads into this new market.

-Additionally, existing happy customers can vouch for your quality.
+Additionally, existing satisfied customers can vouch for your quality.
 While the new clients may be looking for different characteristics than your existing clients are, there are some basic traits everyone cares about.
 Find the overlapping needs with a Venn Diagram of your various target markets and seek testimonials that speak to those areas of interest.

 2. Develop a New, Different Ideal Client Avatar (ICA)

 One of the hardest parts of entering a new market is learning about and getting to know the new customer as intimately as you know the ones you’ve been selling to for years.

 You’re basically starting from scratch with people you’ve never sold to before and their perceptions could be wildly different from your “regular” customer.

 The interesting thing about this is that the same exact person can represent two different markets and value your services differently based on context.